The Dancing Dead

 All rights reserved

 winked off behind her.
 With a lovely, round, youthful face,

 pale green eyes, clear skin, and flowing dark-brunette hair,

 Molly was the picture of nubility.
 Her small, firm breasts bounced

 beneath a filmy red stretch halter top, which revealed every

 nuance and jiggle.
-Her slender waist was naked, smooth,
+Her slender waist was naked, smooth, and

 off her perfect, long, athletic legs.
 Her bare feet padded onto

 sat hunched on his tan leather sofa, his attention fixed on

 the display screen covering the opposite wall.
-He muttered
+He muttered to

-"What's that, honey?”
-Molly asked, as she sauntered
+that, honey?”
+Molly asked, as she sauntered to his side.

-"Oh, nothing,” Clive mumbled, his eyes still on the monitor,
+nothing,” Clive mumbled, his eyes still on the monitor,

 which was playing a soundless black-and-white rerun of Lawrence

 Welk waltzing with a gray-haired matron amid the sea of his

 elderly audience.
 Clive nodded at the picture.
-“All
+“All long

 turn off the telly for now, okay, hon?
 Jus’ for now?”